matthewfeickert/nvidia-gpu-ml-library-test/README.md

 ## Acknowledgements

-Thanks to [Giordon Stark](https://github.com/kratsg/) who greatly helped me scafold the right approach to this setup, as well as for his help doing system setup comparisons.
+Thanks to [Giordon Stark](https://github.com/kratsg/) who greatly helped me scaffold the right approach to this setup, as well as for his help doing system setup comparisons.